WSU-kduncan/ceg3120-FromMe2You/Projects/Project1/README.md

 ### Creating User Accounts

-    Command: sudo adduser pickname
+    Command: sudo adduser git

     Create a password
     Enter user information (optional)
-    This will create the user pickname as well as its home directory.
+    This will create the user git as well as its home directory.

-    To switch to the new user, you use su - pickname
+    To switch to the new user, you use su - git

 ### Create Initialize Git Repository
     Command: git init --bare reponame.git